katesowles/parallel-file-processing-1/LAB.md

 ![CF](http://i.imgur.com/7v5ASc8.png) Parallel File Processing
 ===

-##To Submit this Assignment
-  * fork this repository
-  * do your work against your repository
-  * when done submit a pull request to this repository/yourname branch
-  * submit a link to your PR in canvas
-  * write a question and observation on canvas

 ## Resources
 * [Node fs docs](https://nodejs.org/api/fs.html)

 ##Description:
-This assignment will have you create a Javascript module that takes a list of filenames and retrieves the first byte of each file _in parallel_, but returning the results as an array in the same order as the list of files that were provided.
+This assignment will have you create a json file persistence JavaScript module that takes an array of relative or absolute file paths and returns an array of javascript object deserliazed from each file in the directory.

+This should happen _in parallel_, while still returning the results as an array in the same order as the list of files that were provided.
-Make sure you test with larger files later in the order to force the order issue.

 You need to have tests that verify the results.

-Use package.json.
-Lint, include your .eslint

-Your submission should be a link to your pull request.

-##Bonus:
-For one extra point, create a command line utility that will be run using node and can accept a directory and output the filename and first byte results to the screen using the module you created in the main part of the assignment.
+Make sure you test with an diretly different file order than another test to ensure results are in correct order.

+Standard repository artifacts should be influded.

+##Bonus **2pts**
+export CLI that wraps the above functionality by accepting two params:
+* directory to list of json files
+* output filename
+And then writes serialized JSON of object array.

 ```sh
 > node index.js ./files